-Like the American Association of Orthodontists, Dr. Patel recommends that most children should have an orthodontic screening by age 7.
-This allows Dr. Patel to determine if orthodontic treatment will be required and the best time your child to be treated.
+As the American Association of Orthodontists, Dr. Patel recommends that most children should have an orthodontic screening by age 7.
+This allows Dr. Patel to determine if orthodontic treatment will be required and the best time for your child to be treated.
 With Dr. Trotter also carefully monitoring the development of your child’s teeth, Dr. Patel will provide the right orthodontic treatment at the right time for your child.

 Why are children being evaluated at such an early age?

 Early diagnosis and treatment can guide erupting teeth into a more favorable position, preserve space for permanent teeth, and reduce the likelihood of fracturing front teeth that stick out too far.
 Early treatment can also improve your child’s self-esteem if he/she is self-conscious about his/her appearance and smile.

 If early treatment is indicated, Dr. Patel can guide the growth of the jaw and incoming permanent teeth.
 Early treatment can also regulate the width of the upper and lower dental arches, gain space for permanent teeth, avoid the need for permanent tooth extractions, reduce the likelihood of impacted permanent teeth, correct thumb-sucking habits, and eliminate abnormal swallowing or speech problems.
 To summarize, early treatment can simplify later treatment, after all the permanent teeth erupt.

 Does early treatment benefit all children?